SyntaxColoring/ansitext/ReadMe.md

 output colored text or clear part of the terminal window.

 `ansitext` is licensed under the permissive
-[MIT license](http://choosealicense.com/licenses/mit/).
+[ISC license](http://choosealicense.com/licenses/isc/.
 See the top of [ansitext.d](/ansitext.d) for details.

 Usage Example